-The following lists the font formats FontLab can export, with some considerations for their usage and advantages/disadvantages.
+The following list shows the font formats FontLab can export, with some considerations for their usage and advantages/disadvantages.

 Final Font Formats are those that can be installed or used directly in operating systems and browsers.
 Some data that is useful in development may be lost or simplified in final formats.

 Also known as: TrueType, Windows TrueType, TrueType-flavored OpenType, TTF

 Pros: Works on Windows, Linux and Mac OS X. May contain up to 65,535 glyphs, supports Unicode and can contain OpenType Layout features.

 Suitable for Western Roman fonts, non-Latin fonts, multilingual fonts and advanced typography.
 May include class kerning allowing for smaller kerning tables.
 TrueType hinting allows better/stronger control of rendering at small sizes on screen.
 Can also contain bitmaps, although few operating systems will use them.
 Can include embedding permissions information defining whether or not the font may be included inside electronic documents (such as PDF and ebooks).
 Preferred by web developers.